Studies and Training Abroad

 “Things are done differently in different countries, and some things are valued or thought about differently than in Finland.
 Problems usually begin to be solved when you have learnt to think of matters from several different perspectives.
 Practical training abroad gave me very interesting experiences of projects that I would probably never have been able to do in practical training in Finland. “/ Student feedback

 The exchange application periods are as follows

-The primary application period for exchanges in partner universities and destinations of the n2n and FIRST programmes/first three weeks of November: 1–22 November
+The primary application period for exchanges in bilateral exchanges and destinations of the FIRST and Erasmus+ Global programmes: 1–22 November

 The primary application period for the Erasmus+ agreement destinations/February: 1–28 February